7 Possible Causes of Your Breast Pain

-Although it might not be related to a dangerous condition, if you’re experiencing regular breast pain it’s important that you visit your doctor to rule out any possible complications.
-Learn more in this article!
+Although it might not be related to a dangerous condition, if you’re experiencing breast pain it’s important that you visit your doctor.
+Read more here!

-In fact, this symptom may be related to multiple factors, and while you shouldn’t rule out these diseases it’s nearly always the product of hormonal changes.
+In fact, this symptom may be related to multiple factors.
+Although you shouldn’t rule out these diseases, it’s nearly always the product of hormonal changes.

 1. Hormonal factors

 Regular hormonal fluctuations are the main cause of breast tenderness and pain.
-When young women start their menstrual cycle they often experience pain in the days before their periods.
+When young women start their menstrual cycle, they often experience pain in the days before their period.

 - It’s also common among those who suffer from premenstrual syndrome and irregular periods.